Aubrey Huff: Early life

-Although he was born in Marion, Ohio, Huff grew up in Mineral Wells, Texas.
+Huff was born in Marion, Ohio, and grew up in Mineral Wells, Texas.
 In 1983, when he was six years old, his father, Aubrey II, was shot and killed as an innocent bystander in a domestic dispute while working as an electrician.
 When his mother told him that his father had been killed, Huff later wrote: "I went back to watching The Transformers on television.
 I remember thinking, ‘He was never here anyway.’"
 Huff's mother Fonda then raised him and his sister Angela.

 Growing up, Huff regularly practiced baseball in his yard, which had a batting cage with lights and a pitching machine.
 He said, "[My mother bought] it more to keep me out of trouble."
 He grew up rooting for the Texas Rangers, and frequently attended their games.
 One of his favorite players was Nolan Ryan.
 Huff initially attended Mineral Wells High School, but transferred to Brewer High School when his family moved to Fort Worth.
 While he was selected to the All-District baseball team in high school, he was better known as a basketball player.
 He graduated in 1995.